DemocracyDevelopers/colorado-rla/docs/25_developer.md

 In order to use the Postgres database in development, one must:

 1. Install PostgreSQL
-2. Create a database called "`corla`", and grant all privileges on it to a user called "`corlaadmin`" with password "`corlasecret`".
+2. Create a database called "`scratch`", and grant all privileges on it to a user called "`corlaadmin`" with password "`corlasecret`".
-3. Initialize the "`corla`" database with test administrator data.
+3. Initialize the "`scratch`" database with test administrator data.

+The following instructions explain how.

    For example, to accomplish the above on MacOS using Homebrew, one issues the following commands.
 Type 'corlasecret' when prompted for a password.